run-ai/docs/docs/Researcher/cli-reference/runai-project.md

 ```
 ## Options

-<project-name\> the name of the Project you want to set as default.
+<project-name\>  - The name of the Project you want to set as default.
 Mandatory.

 ### Global Flags